-What it’s like to be a female founder in the Instagram era
+The Instagram trap: Social influence is helping women build brands—as long as they follow the rules

 When Forerunner offered seed funding to Emily Weiss, in 2013, a year before she launched her Glossier cosmetics brand, Weiss had already developed a following through her highbrow beauty blog, Into the Gloss.
 “Emily’s social media presence was the biggest asset she had,” Green says.
 “It gave me a sense of her aesthetic and her ability to capture her customers.”
 Today, Weiss has nearly half a million followers on her personal Instagram account, where she posts product-launch announcements along with vacation selfies and astrology memes.
 Under her direction, Glossier has cultivated an outsize social following of its own, which helped the direct-to-consumer brand surpass $100 million in revenue last year.

 It has become fairly standard for investors to look for early signs of a founder’s charisma on social media, especially when the founder is a woman.
-Sutian Dong, who launched the Female Founders Fund in 2014 to back women-led companies, consults entrepreneurs’ Instagram accounts to vet them and see how they might engage with their customers.
+Sutian Dong, a partner at the Female Founders Fund, which backs women-led companies, consults entrepreneurs’ Instagram accounts to vet them and see how they might engage with their customers.
 “On Instagram, you can create community, which, historically, women have been better at doing,” she says.

 Jen Rubio, cofounder and chief brand officer of luggage startup Away, began documenting her travels on Instagram long before she started her company.
 Today, she is both a travel tastemaker and an aspirational female entrepreneur, with 36,000 people watching her hustle to meetings around the globe.
 She’s become so influential that Nike recently sponsored a post on her account.
 “We’re all influencers at this point,” says Katherine Power, cofounder and CEO of Clique Brands, which includes the Who What Wear fashion site.
 “An Instagram account is like a homepage—I think of it as the first point of entry for my brand.”